tma02/calico/thunderstore/README.md

   "MeshGpuInstancingEnabled": true,
   "MultiThreadNetworkingEnabled": true,
   "PlayerOptimizationsEnabled": true,
+  "ReducePhysicsUpdatesEnabled": true,
-  "ReducePhysicsUpdatesEnabled": true
+  "SmoothCameraEnabled": true
 }
 ```

 ### `MeshGpuInstancingEnabled`

-This enables patching of the `main_map` script to generate GPU instanced meshes before unloading the individual meshes.
+This reduces the number of GPU draw calls by combining draw calls from multiple copies of the same mesh into the same
+call.
+Game objects which currently benefit from this include trees, bushes, mushrooms, water, etc.

 File modified: